-Because occupations involving physical labor dominate the local economy, Keene is generally considered to be a blue-collar town.
-35.03% of the Keene workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Keene is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Keene who work in office and administrative support (10.15%), food service (9.31%), and teaching (8.76%).
+Keene is a blue-collar town, with 40.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Keene is a city of transportation and shipping workers, professionals, and service providers.
+There are especially a lot of people living in Keene who work in teaching (13.37%), office and administrative support (7.65%), and food service (7.57%).

 As is often the case in a small city, Keene doesn't have a public transportation system that people use for their commute.

 Keene is an extremely ethnically-diverse city.
 The people who call Keene home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Keene, accounting for 36.79% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Keene residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Keene include German, African, Welsh, and English.
+The greatest number of Keene residents report their race to be White, followed by Native Hawaiian.
+Keene also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 34.82% of the city’s residents.
+Important ancestries of people in Keene include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Keene is English.
 Other important languages spoken here include Spanish and Pacific Island languages.